 Most of us don’t think twice when we receive communication from a carrier about an order.
 But there have been an increasing number of fake delivery notifications of late.
-They are often created by scammers who try to catch us out, steal our personal data or pressurize us in to making fraudulent payments.
+They are often created by scammers who try to catch us out, steal our personal data or pressure us in to making fraudulent payments.
 So how can we identify the real from the fake?
 And what can the brands we buy from do to protect us?
 How can they provide us reassurance that the communications we receive about our orders are genuine?

 The rise of fake delivery notifications

-The recent spike in online orders across the UK has created an influx of emails and messages about parcel deliveries.
+The recent spike in online orders across the UK and US has created an influx of emails and messages about parcel deliveries.
 This has created a perfect opportunity for scammers and cyber criminals to use these communications for fraudulent and illegal activity.
 Specifically, there are lots of messages that pretend to be from carriers.